onzfonz/comp227/src/content/8/en/part8d.md

 All data is still kept in the `App` component, which passes all necessary data to each component as props.
 **Be sure to add type declarations for each component's props!**

-The `Header` component should take care of rendering the name of the course.
+The `Header` component should take care of rendering the name of the company.
-`Content` should render the names of the different parts and the number of exercises in each part, and `Total` should render the total sum of exercises in all parts.
+`Content` should render the names of the different handhelds and the number of games on each handheld, and `Total` should render the total sum of games across all handhelds.

 The `App` component should look somewhat like this: